-- I was trained in rifle handling and in Polar Bear country by Dr Tom Smith, one of the foremost experts on Ringed Seals and working in the Arctic with bears, who always emphasisied one of the most important saftety aspects - muzzle control.
+- I was trained in rifle handling and working in Polar Bear country by Dr Tom Smith, the foremost expert on Ringed Seals who has worked a lot in the Arctic with bears.
+He also emphasisied one of the most important saftety aspects - muzzle control.

 - Experience of working in Polar Bear country and assessing for bears and handling rifles since 2010.

 As approved by Maritime and Coastguard Agency (UK) as meeting the requirements laid down in the STCW convention (Standards of Training, Certification and Watchkeeping for Seafarers) and Code 1978, as amended.

 - Proficiency in Fire Prevention & Fire Fighting (17 Sept 2019 – cert no. MSA-FPFF 1783/2019 & MCA approval number 00 5320)..

 - Proficiency in Personal Safety and Social Responsibilities (13 Nov 2014 – cert no. MSA-PSSR 1048/2014 & MCA approval number 00 3564).

 - Proficiency in Elementary First Aid (10 Nov 2014 – cert no. MSA-EFA 1047/2014 & MCA approval number 00 3916).

 - Proficiency in Personal Survival Techniques (17 Sept 2019 - cert no. MSA-PST 1525/2019 & MCA approval number 00 5322).